-are comparable toeachers are to give the text to the students with little to no background information to add additional pieces of information to the discussion; something other reading experts recommend doing (, 2004; Steven, 1982).
-The selected text itself sets the parameters of the discussion If students do not respond as having learned the position of the author, the teacher is to review the author’s points again citing evidence from the text, so that the students all arrive at the author’s viewpoint.
+While the close reading approach advocated by the CCSS authors does rely heavily upon the search for the author’s explicit and implied themes, many aspects of close reading are comparable to the New Criticism approach.
+For instance, teachers are to give the text to the students with little to no background information and are not to add additional pieces of information to the discussion; something other reading experts recommend doing (NCTE, 2004; Steven, 1982).
+The selected text itself sets the parameters of the discussion and students are to answer questions from evidence within the text.
+If students do not respond as having learned the position of the author, the teacher is to review the author’s points again citing evidence from the text, so that the students all arrive at the author’s viewpoint.